srarejai/track_referrer/README.md

 5. Use following code in your controller

 $fromurl = $_SERVER['HTTP_REFERRER'];

 $urlarray = array();

-// Include all the url's that you want to check for redirects.
+Include all the url's that you want to check for redirects from.

 $urlarray[] = "https://www.google.co.in";
 $urlarray[] = "https://www.yahoo.co.in";